ChapelR/custom-macros-for-sugarcube-2/readme.md

 By default, newly declared cycles set up via `<<newcycle>>` automatically start counting turns as soon as they are created.
 You can change this behavior to start new cycles suspended by turning this option to false.
 If you do, you will need to use the `<<resumecycle>>` macro to get a newly created cycle counting.

 #### `tryGlobal` option
 There are several 'helper' functions included in these scripts: `setup.cycSystem.checkCycle()`, for example.
 You can read more about these function below.
-Obviously, this is a mouthful, so the function definitions gets copied over as global functions, i.e. `checkCycle()`.
+Obviously, this is a mouthful, so the function definitions get copied over as global functions, i.e. `checkCycle()`.
 These global functions are only created if their names are undefined, to prevent any potential compatibility issues.
 However, if you'd prefer to keep the functions out of the global scope all together, you can set this value to false and they won't be sent to the global scope at all, even if their names are available.
 You'll be forced to write out the longer `setup.cycSystem.checkCycle()` style functions, though.

 ### Macros